a-kitchen/module/README.md

 ## Device information (Key = 0x4f)

 Device information is set by sending a data frame which includes a special data section.
-The frame starts with header 'AK' and leading section len + sum, data section starts with 0x4f, 0x01，then will have 2 byte of hardware number，之后按顺序紧跟前置长度字节的字符串段，前置长度字节为 0 时，本信息段维持之前的值。
+The frame starts with header 'AK' and leading section len + sum, data section starts with 0x4f, 0x01, then follow 2 byte of hardware number, then one leading byte ( length ), followed by length bytes of character data.

 For example, if you want device information as below：

-信息段 | 内容
+info | value
 -- | --
 hardware number | 0xaa55
 serial number | '1234567890'